 return must be filed for each reporting period, even if no tax is due.

 When you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation

 number no later than 5:00 p.m., ET, on the business day prior to the 20th to avoid penalty and interest.
-For a list of payment due dates, visit the Department's Forms
+For a list of the electronic payment deadlines, visit the Department's Forms

 and Publications webpage and select the current year Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659) under the

 Taxpayers who paid $20,000 or more in gross receipts tax on dry cleaning during the most recent state fiscal year (July 1 - June 30) are required to file and pay